Define Your Business Challenge

 Now, these roles might all be one single person or ten different ones.
 It all depends on whether you plan to build a startup team, an innovation team within a corporate, or anything in-between.
 In all cases, the goal should be the same: to build a team that gets the job done.

 I often hear that you have to get lucky to find the right people to build the team you need to succeed.
 I do agree with them.
 There’s always a degree of luck in everything we do.
 But I’m also one of those who believe that you can work to improve your ‘luck’.

 The only way to achieve feats in life is with hard work.
 It starts with making time to clarify what you want to achieve.
 From there on, you can make decisions that will help you build the team you need to succeed.

 Whether we are talking about your role as a team lead, management, or recruitment, your first task as a leader is to create clarity.
 Everyone should be able to turn to you in the good times or hard times for two things:

 - Direction: what you are trying to achieve;

 - Planning: how you are going to go about it.

 Two design basics that teams should have in place.
 Unfortunately, my experience says that most team failures start here, with a leader’s struggle to set a course of action the team can follow.

-In this module, I’m going to show you how to define your business challenge by breaking it down into a strategic roadmap.
+In this module, I’m going to show you how to clarify your business challenge by breaking it down into a strategic roadmap.